-Upon the closing of the Marcus Combination and the merger of the Guarantor with and into Charter Holdings both the Guarantee and the Mirror Note automatically became, under the terms of the Indentures, ineffective.
-Consequently, all references in the Indentures and the Notes to the Guarantor, the Guarantee or the Mirror Note, and all matters related thereto, including, without limitation, the pledges of the collateral are no longer applicable.
+Upon the closing of the Marcus Combination and the merger of the Guarantor with and into Charter Holdings, both the Guarantee of the Guarantor and the Mirror Note issued by the Guarantor automatically became, under the terms of the Indentures, ineffective.
+Consequently, all references in the Indentures and the Notes to the Guarantor, the Guarantee or the Mirror Note, and all matters related thereto, including, without limitation, the pledges of any collateral are no longer applicable.